top of page

 lifting-radios1.jpg

-Webbing straps secure radio, radar and electronic payloads safe and dry in the space between the kite and the balloon cover.
+Webbing straps secure radio, radar, and electronic payloads and keep them safe and dry in the space between the kite and the balloon cover.
 Even heavy payloads cause no instability in this position.

 lifting-radios2.jpg